Misson42/.github/README.md

 ### The Aly
 > This chain only contains Data and no Hevy-D. Users create a Post and the Hevy-D is separated and sent to the `Blockchain` and the `Data` remains in `The Aly`
 ### The Guter
-> Similar to `The Aly`, The Guter holds all comments recorded on the network.
+> Similar to `The Aly`, `The Guter` holds all comments recorded on the network.
 Again no Hevy-D is actually stored in the Guter, only ‘Data’

 The main concept we will discuss in doc 1 is the Aly and the Guter, which leads into Moontax.
 3 attributes the Money Tree uses.

 > To begin simply, Hevy-D contains a media tracking system that pays content creators.
-First every post generates a unique QR code from the transactions .uuid that is paired with the media (pic, gif, sound, video, text, ect).
+First, every post generates a unique QR code from the transactions .uuid that is paired with the media (pic, gif, sound, video, text, ect).
 As users scroll with our app, they can scan the posts integrated QR uuid and interact with the creator directly.
 For every Post or Comment `MoonTax` is charged to the initializer..
 (~20% for posts/comments[Moontax] & <1% for Hevy-D transactions[DogeBurner].

 When a user wants to create a post or comment, they must set their own individual `Hevy-D` price point.
 (IE if one really wanted to be seen, they could set an astronomically large amount and appear at the top of the feed or comment list).
 During the interaction with the network, The network returns the individual set amount of `Hevy-D` to the initializer minus `MoonTax`.

-Next the network keeps track of each users total MoonTax spend, where a leaderboard system will display the top ranking, Dogeburners, MoonTax Spenders, and Hevy-D Burners, these attributes are used by the PAYDAY algorithm to determine teacher individuals network usage.
+Next the network keeps track of each users total MoonTax spend, where a leaderboard system will display the top ranking, `Dogeburners`, `MoonTax Spenders`, and `Hevy-D Burners`, these attributes are used by the `PAYDAY` algorithm to determine teacher individuals network usage.
 Further development to create a level playing field is essential for users worldwide and the health of the network.
 (Some ppl might not have Doge to even get into the network, they will need help)

 ## MoonTax